Galaxoid-Labs/NostrClient/README.md

 - ✅ VisionOS 1+
 - ✅ tvOS 17+
 - ✅ watchOS 10+
-- ❓ Linux (Unfortunatley I dont belive that URLSessionWebSocketTask works on Linux)
+- ✅ Linux
-- ❓ Windows (Unfortunatley I dont belive that URLSessionWebSocketTask works on Windows)
+- ❓ Windows (Not tested, but should potentially work)

 # Todo
 - Documentation